genesiscloud/genesis-cloud-inference-articles/art01.md

 ## Step 2.
 Install CUDA

 As the next step, we will install CUDA.
-Although will not use CUDA directly for our first examples, it makes sense to perform the installation now.

 To install the desired version of CUDA, visit the [CUDA Toolkit Archive](https://developer.nvidia.com/cuda-toolkit-archive) page.